fair-search/fairsearch-fair-for-elasticsearch/docs/index.rst

 The *Fairsearch* plug-in for Elasticsearch is an implementation of the `FA*IR algorithm <https://arxiv.org/abs/1706.06368>`_.
 It enables you to apply a *positive action* policy in which elements are re-ranked to ensure a fair representation of minorities or disadvantaged people.

-This plugin has been developed by Pere Urbón in collaboration with researchers at TU Berlin and Pompeu Fabra University, with  support from a grant by the `Data Transparency Lab <http://datatransparencylab.org/dtl2017_program_fair/>`_.
+This plugin has been developed by Pere Urbón and, later, by Ivan Kitanovski in collaboration with researchers at TU Berlin and Pompeu Fabra University, with  support from a grant by the `Data Transparency Lab <http://datatransparencylab.org/dtl2017_program_fair/>`_.

 Get started
 -------------------------------